 Milk is provided in School per term for the children 5 and over.
 The cost per term varies depending on number of days in the term.
 Under 5's are entitled to free milk.

-Free Fruit is available at break times for Keystage 1. children in Keystage 2 who wish to have fruit can pay termly.
+Free Fruit is available at break times for Keystage 1.
+Children we also provide fruit to children in Keystage 2.

 ARRANGEMENTS IN CASE OF ACCIDENT OR ILLNESS